A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 Traditional self-play algorithms and the PSRO series share many similarities.
-Initially, they require only one randomly initiated policy, and as training progresses, the policy population expands.
-Therefore, in our framework, we use placeholder initialization to initialize the policy population and set $E = 1$ for these two categories.
+Initially, they require only one randomly initiated policy, and the policy population expands as training progresses.
+Therefore, in our framework, we use lazy initialization to initialize the policy population and set $E = 1$ for these two categories.
 The interaction matrix is typically a lower triangular matrix (Corollary~\ref{cor:sigma_traditionalsp} and Corollary~\ref{cor:sigma_psro}).
-The primary difference between the PSRO series and traditional self-play algorithms is that the PSRO series employs more complex MSSes, designed to handle more intricate tasks.
-For example, $\alpha$-PSRO~\cite{muller2019alphapsro} specifically utilizes an $\alpha$-rank-based MSS to address multi-player general-sum games.
+The primary difference between the PSRO series and traditional self-play algorithms is that the PSRO series employs more complex MSSs to handle tasks with intricate game-theoretical requirements.
+For example, $\alpha$-PSRO~\citep{muller2019alphapsro} specifically utilizes an $\alpha$-rank-based MSS to tackle multi-player general-sum games.
+In other tasks, traditional self-play algorithms are more commonly used to reduce the computational cost associated with complex MSSs in the PSRO series.

-Unlike the two previously mentioned categories, the ongoing-training-based series employs a different paradigm by training the entire policy population together.
-This approach aims to strengthen all policies simultaneously at each epoch, rather than expanding the policy population and relying on newer policies to be stronger.
-As a result, actual initialization is used for the policy population, and $\pi_{i}(\cdot|h(i))$ is utilized to initialize $\pi_i^h$ to ensure that policy updates are self-referential.
-Consequently, the interaction matrix is generally not a lower triangular matrix (Corollary~\ref{cor:sigma_ongoing}).
+Unlike the two previously mentioned categories, the ongoing-training-based series adopts a different paradigm.
+Instead of gradually expanding the policy population and relying on newer policies to be stronger, this approach strengthens all policies simultaneously at each epoch.
+This method alleviates issues such as early truncation and repeated skill relearning that occur in the above two categories.
+To integrate this category into our framework, immediate initialization is used for the policy population, and $\pi_{[k]}(\cdot|h(k))$ is utilized to initialize $\pi_{[k]}^h$ to ensure that policy updates are self-referential.
+Also, the interaction matrix is generally not a lower triangular matrix (Corollary~\ref{cor:sigma_ongoing}).